TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang.md

 4. GOARCH = optional override of GOARCH (add `-e GOARCH=amd64`)

 By default, if `build_id` is not provided, the gateway will not allow loading the plugin twice.
-This is a restriction of the go plugins standard library implementation.
+This is a restriction of the Go plugins standard library implementation.
 As long as the builds are made with unique build ids, the same plugin can be loaded multiple times.

-When you provide a unique build id argument, that also enables hot-reload compatibility of your `.so` plugin build, so that you would not need to restart gateway, only reload it.
+When you provide a unique build id argument, that also enables hot-reload compatibility of your `.so` plugin build, so that you would not need to restart the gateway, only reload it.

 - Before 5.1: the plugin would be built in a filesystem path based on build_id.
 - Since 5.2.4: the plugin compiler adjusts the go module in use for the plugin.